YajuvenderSingh/hcltech-claimassist-legal/README.md

 ## Overview

-HCLTech's Intelligent Document Processing (IDP) Solution is an enterprise-grade, AI-powered document processing system built on AWS Bedrock AgentCore.
+HCLTech's Legal Solution is an enterprise-grade, AI-powered document processing system built on AWS Bedrock AgentCore.
 This solution automates the extraction, classification, and entity recognition from legal and business documents using a sophisticated multi-agent architecture.

 ### Key Benefits